mlcommons/ck/README.md

 * GIT command line client

-If you would like to use shared repositories with already implemented crowd-benchmarking, multi-objective autotuning, statsistical anlsysis, predictive analytics, interactive graphs, etc, you may need to install extra Python packages:
+If you would like to use shared repositories with already implemented crowd-benchmarking, multi-objective autotuning, statistical analysis, predictive analytics, interactive graphs, etc, you may need to install extra Python packages: